na-na-hi/renget/archive/lcbguide.md

 **4. Dupes**
 If you obtain a dupe of an Identity, it'll be converted into shards for a specific sinner.
 If you gather 400 of those, you can convert them into any 000 Identity of your liking.
 The same goes for E.G.O - all rarities cost 400 shards. **00** identities cost 150 shards.
 You should generally only shard 000 Identities or E.G.O.

-When rolling, the dupes of identities will be converted into the following number of shards:
+When rolling, dupes of identities will be converted into the following number of shards:
 **0** | **00** | **000**
 :----: | :----: | :----:
 3 | 15  | 50

 As for E.G.O, rather than being converted into shards, it'll be removed from the rolling pool after you get it for the first time.
-Getting every E.G.O won't drastically improve your changes of getting new Identities, but it is still cool to have them all.
+Getting every E.G.O won't drastically improve your changes of getting new things, but it is still cool to have them all.

 **5. Pity**
 The pity, called "Yisang [Ideality]", is industry standard at 200 single rolls, or 20 ten rolls.
 You get 1 Ideality (pity) point per roll.
 Once you hit 200 Ideality on a rateup banner, you can exchange it for one 000 Identity or E.G.O on the banner.
 Pity is not shared between banners.